chanagershom/posts/Container-support.md

 ## Overview

-Cloudify supports integrations with several Linux container technologies, including Docker, Docker Swarm, Docker Compose, Kubernetes, and Apache Mesos.
+Cloudify supports integrations with several Docker, including Docker, Docker Swarm, Docker Compose, Kubernetes, and Apache Mesos.
 At a minimum, Cloudify supports the creation, scaling, and healing of the platforms themselves.
-For Kubernetes and Docker Swarm, service orchestration is also currently supported.
+For Kubernetes and Docker Swarm, service orchestration is also supported.
+When orchestrating other orchestrators (e.g. Kubernetes, Swarm, Mesos), the Cloudify philosophy is to lightly integrate so that native descriptors can be used if desired.
+Options are also provided to use TOSCA based configuration for services, but support is more limited than native descriptors.